Korolivka, Chortkiv Raion

 Until 18 July 2020, Korolivka belonged to Borshchiv Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Ternopil Oblast to three.
 The area of Borshchiv Raion was merged into Chortkiv Raion.

 Religion

-In the village is the stone church of the Resurrection of Jesus Christ, built in 1997.
+There are two stone churches in the village: Church of the Resurrection of Jesus Christ (built in 1997) and Church of the Conception of St. John the Baptist (1851).

 Population

 The population of the village was 92 as of 2001.